akhos09/docxtopdf/README.md

 A Python script to convert `.docx` files to `.pdf` using the `spire.doc` **FREE LICENSE** (IT LEAVES A WATERMARK) module.
 This tool can process individual or multiple files in a directory.

+## Important Licensing Notice

+This project uses the `spire.doc` library for Word to PDF conversion.
+The library is licensed under a commercial license, and this project is using a **free evaluation version**.

+The free evaluation version may have limitations, such as watermarks on generated PDFs, reduced functionality, or time-limited access.
+If you are planning to use this project in production or for commercial purposes, you will need to obtain a valid commercial license for the `spire.doc` library.

+You can find more details about licensing here: [Spire.doc Licensing](https://www.e-iceblue.com/Introduce/spire-doc.html)

 ## Table of Contents
 - [Dependencies](#dependencies)
 - [Installation](#installation)